afska/gba-remote-play/README.md

  > audio flag: if 1, the frame includes an audio chunk
 ```

 As a sanity check, this transfer is done twice.
-The second time, each device sends the received packet on the first transfer.
+The second time, each device sends the received packet during the first transfer.
 If it doesn't match => **Reset!**

 **Related code:**
 - [Metadata exchange on the GBA](https://github.com/rodri042/gba-remote-play/blob/v0.9/gba/src/_main.cpp#L104)